 The reason of accidents…

-1. Most of the blogs died because of they unable to generate the minimum amount of revenue to run a self-hosted blog.
+1. Most of the blogs died because they were unable to generate the minimum amount of revenue to run a self-hosted blog.
 They were using AdSense, affiliate programs and all sorts of revenue generation strategies possible.
 But failed.

-These days they publish once in a fortnight or once in a month.
+These days they publish once in a fortnight or once a month.
 That also with half-heartedly, and joined part-time job along with their regular full-time job.

 2. Few bloggers don’t even publish a single post in the past few months.
 These bloggers were very aggressive from their initial days, and started buying multiple domains and built multiple blogs, in the hope of getting rich overnight.

 Neither are they able to manage their multiple blogs, nor generate the minimum revenue to run them for more than a year.
 They are about to be extinct from the blogosphere.
 They are dying every day, slowly and steadily.